 Outcome Activity Actions Outputs in Strategy Consequences of Total budget % of total period (2015-2018) reduction in or to support budget ceasing of funding this outcome £ Avoiding Work via the Develop and Discharge duties Prevention of any 37,970 14% increase of planning maintain evidence required of a Lead avoidable increase in risk to our process relating to flood risk Local Flood Authority risk by using our communities in the format of the such as a statutory understanding of the Strategic Flood consultee for assessing risk to inform planning Risk Assessment flood risk implications decisions is a (SFRA) to inform from developments, particularly cost the Local Plan.
 The through the planning effective way of most recent update process. managing the risk.
-A of the SFRA has Production and reduction in or ceasing been completed in application of local of funding would lead 20132013 FRA guidance to an increase in risk. • As and when the Advise on Planning relevant sections of applications in the Flood and Water accordance with Management Act legislation and 2010 are enacted we guidance will establish and operate a SUDS (Sustainable Drainage) Approval
+A of the SFRA has • Production and reduction in or ceasing been completed in application of local of funding would lead 20132013 FRA guidance to an increase in risk. • As and when the • Advise on Planning relevant sections of applications in the Flood and Water accordance with Management Act legislation and 2010 are enacted we guidance will establish and operate a SUDS (Sustainable Drainage) Approval

-Outcome Activity Actions Outputs in Strategy Consequences of Total budget % of total period (2015-2018) reduction in or to support budget ceasing of funding this outcome £ Administer • Establish • Put in place Prevention of any powers in consenting procedures for avoidable increase in relation to procedures and consenting works to risk by using the consenting for raise awareness of ordinary watercourses powers provided to the ordinary need for consents and raise awareness of Council is a watercourses, • Review and enact the need to seek particularly cost coast bylaws consent for such effective way of protection act • Review works. managing the risk.
+Outcome Activity Actions Outputs in Strategy Consequences of Total budget % of total period (2015-2018) reduction in or to support budget ceasing of funding this outcome £ Administer • Establish • Put in place Prevention of any powers in consenting procedures for avoidable increase in relation to procedures and consenting works to risk by using the consenting for raise awareness of ordinary watercourses powers provided to the ordinary need for consents and raise awareness of Council is a watercourses, • Review and enact the need to seek particularly cost coast bylaws consent for such effective way of protection act Review works. managing the risk.
 A and bylaws procedures and • Put in place reduction in or ceasing enact procedures for of funding would lead recommendations consenting works to an increase in risk. relating to the Coast controlled under the Protection Act Coast Protection Act and raise awareness of the need to seek

-Outcome Activity Actions Outputs in Strategy Consequences of Total budget % of total

-period (2015-2018) reduction in or to support budget

-ceasing of funding this outcome

-£

-consent for such

-works.

-• Review bylaws that it

-would be beneficial to

-enact and commence

-the process of

-enactment.

-Advising 3rd Communicate Clear procedures for Prevention of any

-parties of their riparian duties dealing with riparian avoidable increase in

-maintenance • Identify issues or issues risk by using the

-responsibilities receive in powers provided to the

-and where complaints relating Council is a

-necessary to lack of particularly cost

-intervene maintenance effective way of

-• Identify and enter managing the risk.
+Outcome Activity Actions Outputs in Strategy period (2015-2018) Consequences of reduction in or ceasing of funding Total budget to support this outcome £ % of total budget Advising 3rd parties of their maintenance responsibilities and where necessary intervene Communicate riparian duties Identify issues or receive in complaints relating to lack of maintenance Identify and enter consent for such works.
+Review bylaws that it would be beneficial to enact and commence the process of enactment.
+Clear procedures for dealing with riparian issues Prevention of any avoidable increase in risk by using the powers provided to the Council is a particularly cost effective way of managing the risk.
 A

-Outcome Activity Actions Outputs in Strategy Consequences of Total budget % of total
+Outcome Activity Actions Outputs in Strategy Consequences of Total budget

 period (2015-2018) reduction in or to support budget

 ceasing of funding this outcome

 £

 into negotiations reduction in or ceasing

 with riparian of funding would lead

 owners to an increase in risk.

 • Where

 negotiations fail

 commence

 enforcement

 proceedings

 • Where necessary

 undertake works

 ourselves